yeerwen/UniSeg/README.md

 </div>

 ## News
-2023.07.17: We have updated the code to better support the new multi-task segmentation.
+* 2023.07.17: We have updated the code to better support the new multi-task segmentation.
 You just need to modify the `self.task`, `self.task_class`, and `self.total_task_num` in the UniSeg_Trainer.
+* 2023.07.19: We have provided the configuration file for predicting new data.
+In addition, we have updated the new data prediction code to restrict the output categories for specified tasks.

 ## Requirements
 CUDA 11.5<br />